Dry Pipe Sprinkler Presentation

 The low pressure switch can be easily tested with a Potter BVL bleeder valve.
 The BVL is a 1/2" ball valve with a small pinhole drilled in one end of the valve.

 The valve is installed in line with the PS40 and a pressure gauge, when the valve is shut, it bleeds off the air from the BVL to the PS40.

 This eliminates the person performing the tests from having to shut off the water supply, shut off the air compressor, open a union and bleed off air out of the entire system.
-And of course some day, someone will forget to shut off the water and accidentally bleed off to much air and trip the dry pipe valve which will make for a very bad day.
+And of course some day, someone will forget to shut off the water and accidentally bleed off too much air and trip the dry pipe valve which will make for a very bad day.

-The gauge needs to be installed so it can be determined at what pressure the PS40 trips at.
+The gauge needs to be installed so that it can be determined at what pressure the PS40 trips at.
 Without the gauge, all you know is that the switch tripped, it may be at or below the pressure at which the dry pipe valve opens in which case the switch is not really doing anybody any good.

 Testing of the waterflow switch on a dry pipe system is accomplished by opening the normally closed alarm test valve.
 This allows water to flow from below the dry pipe valve directly to the PS10.

-If there is a shut off valve between the dry pipe valve and the PS10, the valve must be supervised according to NFPA72 if the sprinkler system is required to be supervised.
+If there is a shut-off valve between the dry pipe valve and the PS10, the valve must be supervised according to NFPA72 if the sprinkler system is required to be supervised.
 The Potter RBVS is a retrofit ball valve tamper switch made just for this purpose.